Generic Name: methadone (METH a done)

-Methadone is an opioid medication.
-An opioid is sometimes called a narcotic.
-Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.
+Methadose is also used as part of a drug addiction detoxification program.
+In people addicted to heroin or other narcotic drugs, this medicine reduces withdrawal symptoms without causing the "high" associated with the drug addiction.

-You should not use methadone if you are allergic to it, or if you have:
+You should not use Methadose if you are allergic to it, or if you have:

 severe asthma or breathing problems; or